Voltes V: Toys

-During the series' run, Popy released a diecast metal toy of Voltes V. The toy was available either with the five Volt Machines sold separately or in a gift set known as the "Volt In Box".
+During the series' run, Popy released a Deluxe die cast metal toy of Voltes V, as well as a smaller 6" one.
+The Deluxe toy was available either with the five Volt Machines sold separately or in a gift set known as the "Volt In Box".
 Aside from the Volt Machines combining to form Voltes V, the toy also transformed into Voltank mode (an alternate vehicle mode wherein the robot lied down face-first with the Volt Panzer and Volt Lander's wheels on the ground).
 This mode never appeared in the series, but was a unique feature of the toy.
-The boxed set was re-released in the United States in 1978 by Mattel as part of the Shogun Warriors line of imported toys.
-Later it was re-released in 1982 repackaged as part of Bandai's Godaikin line for the international market in 1983.
+The smaller toy was re-released in the United States in 1978 by Mattel as part of the Shogun Warriors line of imported toys.
+The Deluxe set never saw release by Mattel, but in 1982 it was repackaged as part of Bandai's Godaikin line for the international market.
 Popy also released a Jumbo Machinder version of Voltes V. Standing at over 24 inches in height, the toy featured firing projectile fists and could transform into Voltank mode, which small children could ride on.

 In 2006, Bandai released a newer, smaller Voltes V toy as part of their Soul of Chogokin line.
 This toy is more detailed and more poseable than its Popy diecast predecessor.
 In 2008, the toy was re-released as a special edition called "Respect for Volt In Box", which pays homage to the original toy in both color scheme and packaging.
 In addition, this version has been retooled to transform into Voltank mode.

 In 2018, Bandai released the Soul of Chogokin Voltes V F.A.
 (Full Action) figure.
 The figure sacrifices its combination gimmick in favor of more anime-accurate proportions and dynamic articulation.
 In 2020, Bandai released the titular mecha under the DX Soul of Chogokin line.